varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Readable from: vcl_pipe, backend

 	Writable from: vcl_pipe, backend

-	The time in seconds to wait for a backend connection.
+	The time in seconds to wait for a backend connection to be established.

 bereq.first_byte_timeout